On the elliptical range theorems for the Davis-Wielandt shell, the numerical range, and the conformal range: The conformal range of complex matrices

 with equality for the boundary.
-Thus, the boundary is the synthetic $h$-ellipse with the $h$-eigenpoints as the foci and the length of the major axis as the distance sum. \begin{proof} This is trivial if $A$ is normal, and the conformal range is a segment.
-If $A$ is not normal, then $Q_{\mathrm{CKB(P)}}^A(x_{\mathrm{CKB(P)}},z_{\mathrm{CKB(P)}})\leq0$ describes the conformal range, with equality on the boundary.
+Thus, the boundary is the synthetic $h$-ellipse with the $h$-eigenpoints as the foci and the length of the major axis as the distance sum. \end{theorem}

+\begin{proof} This is trivial if $A$ is normal, and the conformal range is a segment.
+If $A$ is not normal, then $Q_{\mathrm{pCK}}^A(x_{\mathrm{pCK}},z_{\mathrm{pCK}})\leq0$ describes the conformal range, with equality on the boundary.
 The equation is \eqref{eq:bifocal} but with the RHS replaced by $\leq0$.
 Then $|f_1-f_2|$ is less or equal than the $h$-eigendistance.
 The $h$-eigendistance is strictly less than the length of the major axis.
-(This is immediate for the canonical representatives in the CKB model).
+(This is immediate for the canonical representatives in the BCK model).
 Consequently $\cosh m^+ -\cosh(f_1-f_2) >0$.
-That makes the inequality $\cosh(f_1+f_2)-\cosh m^+\leq0$, which can be rewritten as in the statement. \end{proof} \end{cor} The statement above can be considered as the closest analogue of the elliptical range theorem regarding the numerical range.
-If we are a bit more familiar with $h$-conics, then the statement above can be obtained in another way: \begin{lemma} \plabel{lem:Pyth} Assume that $A$ is a complex $2\times 2$ matrix.
-Consider the possibly degenerate $h$-ellipse $\DW^{\mathbb R} (A)$.
-Let $s^+$ be the $h$-length of its major semi-axis, $s^-$ be the $h$-length of its minor semi-axis, and let $c$ be half of the $h$-eigendistance of $A$.
-Then

-(the hyperbolic Pythagorean law) holds. \begin{proof} It is sufficient to check the identity squared.
-That is
+That makes the inequality $\cosh(f_1+f_2)-\cosh m^+\leq0$, which can be rewritten as in the statement. \end{proof}